cristicbz/riakpp/README.md

 riakpp is a C++(11) client for the [riak](http://basho.com/riak) distributed data store, built on top of the excellent [Boost.Asio](http://www.boost.org/doc/libs/1_55_0/doc/html/boost_asio.html) for TCP asynchronous I/O. However, it optionally encapsulates all boost classes so don't worry if boost isn't your cup of tea.

 ## Features
+riakpp is still very new and shouldn't be considered production-ready.
+Here's what's already implemented:
 * **PBC protocol.** Support for store, fetch and remove operations.
 * **Fully asynchronous, multi-threaded socket pool.** By default a single thread runs handlers for a maximum of 8 simultaneous requests.
 These values are easily customizable though.
 * **Completely cutom sibling resolution.** Iterate over siblings and optionally store resolution back automatically (with multiple attempts)
 * **Value-semantics and clear ownership rules.** We deal with lifetime in an asynchronous environment the right way, not by making everything a shared_ptr.

-## Not features (yet)
-riakpp is still very new and shouldn't be considered production-ready.
-Here's a short list of missing things that will be implemented at some point.

-* **Automatic Retry** Priority: high.
-Expect this very soon.
-* **Index Queries** Priority: high.
-Expect this soon-ish.
-* **HTTP protocol.** Priority: low.

 ## Minimal Example
 ```c++